 Most five year olds can't clean up by themselves.
-Even if you think he "should" know how, he needs your company to stay on task.
+Even if you think he "should" know how, he needs your attention to stay on task.
 You might say he's "borrowing"

 your executive function.
 When we clean up with our kids, over and over, and make it enjoyable, they eventually learn to take pleasure in making their

-8. Kids accept our limits when they see we care about their happiness.
+8. Kids accept our limits when they see that we care about their happiness.

 "I know you don't want to destroy this tower you worked so hard on.
 We usually clean everything up at night, but let's leave your tower up to enjoy.
 And if we hurry with the rest of the clean-up, we'll have time for an extra story."